TileDB-Inc/TileDB-Py/README.rst

     $ conda install -c conda-forge tiledb-py

-Note: Currently the pre-built TileDB conda package does not include the HDFS and S3 storage backends.
+Note: Currently the pre-built TileDB conda package does not include the HDFS storage backend.

 Installing From Source
 ~~~~~~~~~~~~~~~~~~~~~~